Top LinkedIn Message Organization Tools for Customer Success Managers in 2026

 LeadDelta takes a different approach, functioning as a smart inbox manager that enhances LinkedIn with CRM-like features focused on contact management.

-LeadDelta is best suited for CSMs who prioritize contact organization over message management and don't require the speed-focused features of Kondo.
+LeadDelta is best suited for CSMs who prioritize contact organization over message management and want unified access to LinkedIn and Sales Navigator messages.

 3. Octopus CRM: Budget-Friendly Option

-Octopus CRM combines some basic automation capabilities with inbox organization features at a more accessible price point.
+Octopus CRM combines some basic automation capabilities with inbox organization features at a more accessible price point (starting at $9.99/month).

 This tool is ideal for small businesses or individual CSMs on a tighter budget who need a basic combination of outreach and organization functionality.